 We were already heading toward a world where work-life balance and new capabilities demanded we get things done in new ways.
 COVID just forced it in the way my Labradoodle charges through the invisible fence he sees his friend.

 Necessity has also forced us to think differently in terms of how we get the work imagined and created.
 The natural imperfection of User-Generated Content (UGC) has become totally acceptable.
 Brands are also making the decision to utilize illustration-driven visuals.
 When this first started, most people weren't comfortable with the lack of control in social and production values, but the industry has gotten used to it.
 Even accepting it as just another creative constraint.
 Accepting a lack of control and perfection is tough.
 But isn’t being imperfect the hallmark of simply being human?

 Quick Recap (What happened?!)

 -Work continued.
 Cannes still lit up with their virtual Lions Live.
 The Super Bowl was still...the Super Commercial Bowl.
 And writing and storytelling were even more important than ever.

 -Everyone thought differently about “production.”
 And it’s beyond commercials – movies have been shot well-before 2020 with phone-only creation and we know that’s here to stay.

 -Beyond just CGI, augmented and mixed reality is happening.
 And it’s shoppable. and then there’s the dystopian perspective too.

--Animation and illustration had yet another renaissance as a major player in visuals, and showed how it could make something endlessly ownable while unifying a brand style in a fun and energetic way
+-Animation and illustration had yet another renaissance and showed how they could make something endlessly ownable while unifying a brand style in a fun and energetic way.

 -Same goes for stock footage and what the possibilities are.